bowman2001/perplexdoc/content/doc/intro/markdown/index.md

 See the page [Line Break][lb] for the configuration and the question of CommonMark-compliance.

 ## Special characters
-All available characters—more general _characters_—can be used in Markdown, either directly as Unicode or as HTML entities (like `&para;` for &para;).
+All available characters can be used in Markdown, either directly as Unicode or as HTML entities (like `&para;` for &para;).
 The markup characters need to be escaped by a preceding backslash `\` to get treated literally by the Markdown renderer.
 See [Special Characters](/doc/basic/specialchar#html-entities) for more information about this topic.

 {{< mnote up=14 >}}
-You can still get into trouble with characters, which are missing in the fonts of your website.
-But this is a general issue independent of Markdown rendering.
+We still get into trouble with characters, which are missing in the fonts used on our website.
+But this is a general issue completely independent of Markdown.
 {{< /mnote >}}

-## File Encoding
+## File encoding
 The Markdown syntax works with every encoding.
 But almost all modern websites stick to the de facto standard **UTF-8** and Perplex does, too.
 Your Markdown files should be encoded in UTF-8 and if you never thought about it before, they probably already are.
 This also holds for other text resources you may fetch data from.

 {{< mnote up=17 >}}
 When you import strings from a JSON-file with UTF-16 encoding for example, the encoding outside the common ASCII set has a different meaning and leads to false and probably strange characters, when you use non-ASCII characters.
 {{< /mnote >}}

-## Markdown Editors
+## Markdown editors
 Most programming editors and IDEs support Markdown out of the box or provide plugins.
 There’s no need to search for a new editor, if you are already satisfied with yours.

+### Specialized editors

-Some special editors are designed exclusively for authoring Markdown.
+Some editors are designed exclusively for authoring Markdown.
 They usually offer a graphical user interface and other convenient features.
-But none of them is a perfect match for writing Markdown for Hugo and Perplex, because they don’t support all kinds of attributes and can’t handle Hugo shortcodes — as far as I know (a few of them are progressing fast).
+As of now, none of them is a perfect match for authoring Markdown for this theme, because they don’t support all kinds of attributes and can’t handle Hugo shortcodes — as far as I know (a few of them are progressing fast).
 They are dealing gracefully with these elements most of the time, but occasionally they don't.

-### Consider Hugo’s server mode for local previews {.h-tip}
+### Use Hugo’s server mode for local previews {.h-tip}

-Many of the special Markdown editors offer a separate preview window.
-With Hugo you have an even **better option**: When you run Hugo in its web-server mode on the local machine you’re writing your Markdown on, it will render your files and deliver the result to your browser instantly (see [Using Hugo](/doc/intro/workflow/local-server).
-My preferred solution is either an IDE or a programming editor in conjunction with Hugo’s server mode.
+Hugo offers a very convenient way of looking at your results instantly: When you run Hugo in its server-mode on the local machine you’re writing your Markdown on, it will render your files and deliver the result to your browser (see [Using Hugo](/doc/intro/workflow/local-server).
+My personal workflow is based on Visual Studio Code as Markdown editor in conjunction with Hugo’s server mode.

 ## Markdown Linter
 CommonMark is permissive to small variations in the markup rules.
 To ensure a certain set of rules for a team or a bigger project, we may use a linter.
 The node package [Markdownlint][mlint] for example is reliable and there are plugins for editors, which allow to use it directly while editing.